Note: This post may contain affiliate links. Please see my disclosure page for more details.

 Everyone flocks to the Yucatán peninsula for its truly stunning beaches.
 But ever the contrarian, my favorite beach in Mexico is actually not a beach at all.

 I’m not mad about it, though — I ate some of the best pasta I’ve had outside of Italy there.

-Bacalar is a small town located about 4 hours from Playa del Carmen or 3 hours from the other popular Yucatán hippie mecca of Tulum.
+Bacalar is a small town located about 5 hours from Cancun, 4 hours from Playa del Carmen or 3 hours from the other popular Yucatán hippie mecca of Tulum.
 Not as frenetic as Playa and more low-key than Tulum, Bacalar Lagoon is truly a (not-so-hidden gem) on the Yucatán peninsula.
 It’s a must-see if you’re heading overland south to Belize, as it’s quite close to Chetumal, where you can easily catch chicken buses to Belize City to start your Belize trip.
 Check out my extensive guide on what you should do and see in Belize if you’re headed that way.

 While there aren’t many things to do in Bacalar, it’s still a place you can easily while away the days.
 I spent my afternoons sipping Negra Modelos in a hammock overlooking Lake Bacalar, which is aptly named The Lake of Seven Colors.
 Though I think they’re selling themselves a bit short there — I counted far more than that.

 Things to Do in Bacalar Lagoon

 Admittedly, Bacalar isn’t the most exciting town in Mexico, but it’s not without its charms.
 Most of my favorite things to do in Bacalar revolve around its beautiful lake, but there are also a few other reasons to visit this lovely town.

 Stand-up paddleboard at sunrise